Android Central Verdict

 When it comes to smart speakers, the first products that come to mind for most people are likely one of Amazon's Echo devices.
-Amazon introduced and popularized the category with the original Echo speaker and then did the same for smart displays with the original Echo Show.
-Now that we're nearly seven years removed from the first cylindrical Echo and four years have passed since the first Echo Show debuted, we've had time to see these products and their product categories mature.
+Amazon introduced and popularized the category with the original Echo speaker in 2014 and then did the same for smart displays with the original Echo Show in 2017.
+We've had plenty of time to see these products and their product categories mature, and the Echo Show (2nd Gen) felt long-overdue when it launched in 2021.

-As with other mature product categories (like the best Android phones), once you get to a certain point, there aren't that many opportunities to drastically change or improve upon the established form factor(s).
+Once you get to a certain point, there aren't that many opportunities to drastically change or improve upon the established form factor(s).
 The Echo Show line is the perfect example here.
-With the exception of the new Echo Show 10 (3rd Gen), the rest of the Show line has retained a design consistency for nearly three years.
-The latest updates to the lineup — the Echo Show 8 (2nd Gen), the Echo Show 5 Kids, and the Echo Show 5 (2nd Gen), all look pretty similar to each other, to their predecessors, and to the Echo Show (2nd Gen) from 2018.
-But I think there's a good reason for this consistency; it's a design that works.
+With the exception of the newer Echo Show 10 (3rd Gen) and Echo Show 15, the rest of the Show line has retained a design consistency for the past few years.
+When Amazon released the Echo Show 8 (2nd Gen), the Echo Show 5 Kids, and the Echo Show 5 (2nd Gen), they all looked pretty similar to each other, to their predecessors, and to the Echo Show (2nd Gen) from 2018.
+But I think there's a good reason for this consistency: it's a design that works.

 Even though I own a first-generation Echo Show 5, I wasn't the one who initially tested that device for Android Central, so I was understandably very excited to conduct this Echo Show 5 (2nd Gen) review.
 With so many similarities to the first-generation Show 5, I was curious if I would like this device just as much.
 It turns out that no, I didn't.
 I actually liked it more.